PW Data Systems v2.3x © 2005 -

 Current Map Totals

-6 domains, 27 numbered states, 20 seeds, 540 single CHIP/ID forms.
+6 functions, 27 numbered states, 26 seed letters, 702 single CHIP/ID forms.

 Two systems, two views of the same node